Request a Call from our Workforce Experts

 Performing Exit Interviews

 The methods used to gather employee feedback in the exit space matters.
-Multiple studies have shown that conducting Exit Interviews after an employee leaves and using a 3rd party changes the given reason for leaving 40%-63% of the time.
+Multiple studies have shown that conducting Exit Interviews after an employee leaves and using a 3rd party reveals different reasons for leaving 40%-63% of the time.

 How We Help

-Parkview Health partnered with Work Institute and identified five of their hospital units that required more specialized nurses and had higher turnover rates than other parts of the organization.
+Parkview Health partnered with Work Institute to better understand the specific causes of first year nurse turnover.
 The specificity of the data from Work Institute’s exit interviews informed multiple interventions including:

 - Building out a nursing career ladder

 - Partnering with local university to provide increased tuition assistance

 - Strategically removing several poor nurse managers as well as

 - Realignment of some personnel to ensure adequate supervision